microsoft/WingtipTicketsSaaS-StandaloneApp/README.md

 More information about the sample app and the associated tutorials is here: [https://aka.ms/sqldbsaastutorial](https://aka.ms/sqldbsaastutorial)

-Click the buttons below to deploy venue-specific versions of the app to Azure.
-Deploy each app in a new resource group, and provide a short *user* value that will be appended to resource names to make them globally unique.
+Click any of the buttons below to deploy a venue-specific version of the app to Azure.
+Deploy each app in a new resource group and provide a short *user* value that will be appended to resource names to make them globally unique.
 Your initials and a number is a good pattern to use.
 You can use the same user value for all three applications.

 <a href="https://aka.ms/deploywingtipsa-contoso" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>